Malav-P/sensor_phase_task/README.md

 ## Overview
-This repository contains code for the paper \<insert paper here once published\> on the concurrent optimization of satellite phasing and tasking for cislunar SDA.
+This repository contains code for the paper \<insert conference paper here once published\> on the concurrent optimization of satellite phasing and tasking for cislunar SDA.
 See the paper for details on formulation.
 In the `src` directory, you can find a `main.py` file which contains a function `run_experiment`.
 This is the main call in most experiments.
 Gravity dynamics and propagators are in the `data_util/` folder.

 ## Installation